 Duration of Talk

-- Contributed and Competition talks: 12 minutes and allow a three-minute period for questions (12 plus 3 minutes = 15 minutes).
+- Contributed and Competition talks: 12 minutes and allow three minutes for questions (12 plus 3 minutes = 15 minutes).

-- Invited talk: 25 minutes and allow a five-minute period for questions (25 plus 5 minutes = 30 minutes).
+- Invited talk: 25 minutes and allow five minutes for questions (25 plus 5 minutes = 30 minutes).

 Conference Room AV Equipment

 In most of the technical session rooms, speakers can stream their presentation from their laptop to the projector using Microsoft Teams.
 In other rooms, speakers can upload their presentation to the podium computer or join the Teams session on their laptop.
 Technical assistance will be available either through room monitors, roving technical assistants or at the Registration desk.